Sign In Forgot Password

 Lay Leadership

 Temple Beth David’s lay leaders are devoted to our temple community and active in the life of our congregation.
-Our board consists of eight officers, twelve elected members and the presidents of Sisterhood and Brotherhood.
+Our Board consists of eight officers and twelve elected members.
+Committees, task forces, interest groups, and auxiliaries also partner with our temple staff.

 Meet the Board of Trustees